Alice Eastwood: California Academy of Sciences

-Work

-Early in her career, Eastwood made collecting expeditions in Colorado and the Four Corners region.
-She became close with the Wetherill Family, and visited Alamo Ranch in Mesa Verde often, beginning in July 1889.
-Long before that, she was considered a part of the family, and so did not sign the guest register on later trips.
-Each time Eastwood visited, she was particularly welcomed by Al Wetherill, who shared an interest in her work.
-In 1892, he served as her guide on a 10-day trip to southeastern Utah to collect desert plants.

-Eastwood also made collecting expeditions to the edge of the Big Sur region, which at the end of the 19th century was a virtual frontier, since no roads penetrated the central coast beyond the Carmel Highlands.
-On those excursions, she discovered several plants, including Hickman's potentilla.

 Eastwood is credited with saving the academy's type plant collection after the 1906 San Francisco earthquake.
 Departing from the curatorial conventions of her era, Eastwood segregated the type specimens from the main collection.
 This classification system permitted her to retrieve 1,497 specimens from the damaged building.
 The cabinet she had stored them in was damaged; using her apron, she lowered the specimens from a window to a friend as the fire after the earthquake approached, then commandeered a wagon.
 The specimens and records she saved were almost all that survived of the academy's collection.

+An herbarium specimen collected by Alice Eastwood in 1900 of Allium hickmanii, a species which she described and named.

 After the earthquake, before the academy had constructed a new building, Eastwood studied in herbaria in Europe and other U.S. regions, including the Gray Herbarium, the New York Botanical Garden, the National Museum of Natural History of Paris, the British Museum, and the Royal Botanic Gardens at Kew.
 In 1912, with completion of the new academy facilities at Golden Gate Park, Eastwood returned to the position of curator of the herbarium and reconstructed the lost part of the collection.
 She went on numerous collecting vacations in the Western United States, including Alaska (1914), Arizona, Utah and Idaho.
 Her well-known exsiccata-like series of plant specimens from California has in parts printed labels entitled California Academy of Sciences, Flora of California.
 Starting in 1928, Eastwood accompanied fellow botanist Susan Delano McKelvey on several collecting expeditions in the Southwest and they built a lasting collaboration, frequently corresponding and exchanging specimens.
 By keeping the first set of each collection for the academy and exchanging the duplicates with other institutions, Eastwood was able to build the collection, Abrams noting that she contributed "thousands of sheets to the Academy's herbarium, personally accounting for its growth in size and representation of western flora".
 By 1942 she had built the collection to about one third of a million specimens, nearly three times the number of specimens destroyed in the 1906 fire.

+During her time as curator, Eastwood also helped John McLaren to plan Golden Gate Park, ensuring a wide diversity of horticultural plantings.
+She helped to create the Shakespeare Garden within the park, and in 1971 the Alice Eastwood Garden was named by the San Francisco Garden Club in her honor.